Armenian Quarter: Ongoing issues

-Cows' Garden controversy
+Cows' Garden land lease

-In September 2021 Armenian-American journalist Harut Sassounian wrote that a plot of land called Cows' Garden (Goveroun Bardez) in the Armenian Quarter was leased by the Armenian Patriarchate to Danny Rubenstein, a Jewish businessman from Australia.
+In July 2021, a plot of land called Cows' Garden (Goveroun Bardez) was leased by the Armenian Patriarchate to Danny Rubenstein, a Jewish businessman from Australia.
+The area is used as a car park and for group dinners.
 Father Baret Yeretzian, director of the Patriarchate's real estate department, who confirmed the deal, told him that the land was leased for 98 years and Rubenstein plans to build a luxurious hotel on the property.
 The Armenian Patriarchate said the deal, approved by the Holy Synod, was signed with "a corporate from the United Arab Emirates" and was expected to receive a net income of hundreds of thousands of dollars.
 The Mother See of Holy Etchmiadzin, the leading body of the Armenian Church, said the situation had disrupted the "internal solidarity and unity" within the Patriarchate and "reduce[d its] reputation."
 Catholicos Karekin II urged Patriarch Nourhan Manougian to "reflect on the concerns through proper interpretation, and to restore solidarity in the Brotherhood."

 Ramzi Khoury, head of the Palestinian Higher Presidential Committee for Churches Affairs in Palestine, called the land transactions in the Armenian Quarter a violation of international law as Palestinians consider the area an "integral part of the Palestinian occupied territories."
 Armenia's Foreign Minister Ararat Mirzoyan discussed the issue with his counterparts from Jordan (Ayman Safadi), Palestine (Riyad al-Maliki), and Israel (Yair Lapid).

+Surveyors started working at the site in 2023 and a sign was posted listing XANA Capital Group, a Dubai-registered Israeli firm.
+The Armenian Patriarchate of Jerusalem released a statement on 1 November 2023 announcing the cancellation of the agreement to lease the property.
+Bulldozers arrived soon afterwards and began tearing up the carpark portion of the leased land.
+The validity of the contract is being challenged by the Armenian Church through the Israeli courts.